AdobeDocs/campaign-classic.pt-BR/help/delivery/using/use-case--selecting-seed-addresses-on-criteria.md

    ![](assets/dlv_seeds_usecase_20.png)

-   Em seguida, copie as linhas a seguir e cole-as sob o **[!UICONTROL Seed to insert in the export files]** elemento.
+   Em seguida, copie as linhas a seguir e as cole no elemento **[!UICONTROL Seed to insert in the export files]**.

    ```
        <element aggregate="doc:seedMember:common">